nofitnessforpurpose/LOGMETER/README.md

 Which will be logged as:
 SUN 01 JAN 1989 16:49:45, QM,+06.764 V DC

+Including the terminating carriage return this is 42 bytes per measurement point, plus storage overhead.

 High speed logging is limited by the instrument performance, though fast peak capture modes allows capture of short duration events.
 To be read out via the infra red interface at low data rates ~960 characters per second.

 <BR>